Security Magazine logo

 Primary sponsors of this legislation include Assemblymembers Pamela Lampitt, Louis Greenwald and Ralph Caputo and Senators Loretta Weinberg and Shirley Turner.

-KEYWORDS: active shooter drill emergency drills guns on campus K12 security school lockdown school safety security planning students
+KEYWORDS: active shooter emergency drills guns on campus K12 security school lockdown school safety security planning students

 Share This Story